Center for Global Studies

 Focusing on the humanities and social sciences, the CGS is also committed to studying practice-oriented fields, such as international relations, global environment, and global health.

-The CGS coordinates global studies at PNW by facilitating faculty and students’ collaboration on research and educational activities and aids in the development of courses and programs in global studies.
+The CGS coordinates global studies at PNW by facilitating faculty and students’ collaboration on research and educational activities and aids in developing courses and programs in international studies.

 The Center was founded by Advisory Board members Kathleen Tobin, Ph.D. and Alan Spector, Ph.D., CGS Director Lee Artz, Ph.D., and Dr. Yahya R. Kamalipour who is currently the Chair of the Department of Journalism and Mass Communication at the North Carolina A&T State University.